johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-03.md

 While the simplest design is to send the DNS UPDATEs to the primary name server of the parent it will in most cases be more interesting to send them to a separate UPDATE Receiver.
+To separate the primary name server from the UPDATE Receiver use a {target} with addresses separate from the addresses of the primary name server.

 ## Processing the UPDATE in the DNS UPDATE Receiver